owid/owid-grapher/site/README.md

 ## Images in Google Docs

-To match Google Docs' "one document, many environments" paradigm, the source of images for all environments a Shared Drive.
+To match Google Docs' "one document, many environments" paradigm, the source of images for all environments is a Shared Drive.
 An image is referenced, in Archie, via filename, which we use to find the entity via Google Drive's API.

 e.g.